James D. Ivory

 540-231-6507 | email@example.com

 Dr. Ivory's primary research interests deal with social and psychological dimensions of new media and communication technologies, particularly the content and effects of video games, virtual environments, and simulations.
 In particular, much of his research focuses on the content and effects of technological features of new entertainment media, such as video games.
 Dr. Ivory's research is primarily conducted in the VT G.A.M.E.R.
-Lab, part of the Department of Communication’s research facility space.
+Lab, part of the School of Communication’s research facility space.

 - Video Games